Palestinians clash with Israeli police at major holy site

 Neighboring Jordan, which has custodianship over the holy site, and the Palestinian Authority issued a joint statement accusing Israel of “a dangerous and condemnable escalation that threatens to explode the situation.”

-Israeli Prime Minister Naftali Bennett, speaking at a holiday gathering with security officials, said authorities “are working to calm things on the Temple Mount and throughout Israel.
+Israeli Prime Minister Naftali Bennett said authorities “are working to calm things on the Temple Mount and throughout Israel.
 At the same time, we are prepared for any scenario.”

 The mosque is the third holiest site in Islam.
 It is built on a hilltop in Jerusalem’s Old City that is the most sacred site for Jews, who refer to it as the Temple Mount because it was the site of the Jewish temples in antiquity.
 It has been a major flashpoint for Israeli-Palestinian violence for decades and was the epicenter of the 2000-2005 Palestinian intifada, or uprising.

-Israel captured east Jerusalem, home to Al-Aqsa and other major holy sites, in the 1967 war and annexed it in a move not recognized internationally.
+Israel captured east Jerusalem, including the Old City, in the 1967 war and annexed it in a move not recognized internationally.
 Palestinians want the eastern part of the city to be the capital of a future independent state including the West Bank and Gaza, which Israel also captured during the war nearly 55 years ago.

 Tensions have soared in recent weeks following a series of attacks by Palestinians that killed 14 people inside Israel.
 Israel has carried out a wave of arrests and military operations across the occupied West Bank, setting off clashes with Palestinians.